davew-msft/pssug-genai/README.md

           * we can again solve this with few-shot prompting.
     * is there a better way to do all of this?  can we use a search index to help us?
 YES.
 [Using a search index to aid nl2sql](./nlsql-search-index.md)
     * TAG and LOTUS
+    llms over tables of unstructured and structured data
   * What does the "near future" look like?
     * Advanced use cases
     * GraphRAG (RAG against a Knowledge Graph)